LagoLunatic/wwrando/README.md

-## About Wind Waker Randomizer
+# Wind Waker Randomizer

 This is a randomizer for The Legend of Zelda: The Wind Waker.
 It randomizes all the items in the game so that each playthrough is unique and you never know where a particular item will be.
 It also makes the game completely open world from the start, removes most cutscenes from the game, and increases sailing speed and text speed.

+If you're new here, check out the official website for details on how to get started playing: https://lagolunatic.github.io/wwrando/

-**You can download the randomizer here: https://github.com/LagoLunatic/wwrando/releases/latest**
+Or you can download the randomizer here: https://github.com/LagoLunatic/wwrando/releases/latest

 ## Information